eelcovv/elixos/README.md

-16. `nix-shell -p just` to install just so we can continue with our justfile 17 `just vm_partition` to partition the drive we have created in start 3 from your live nixos installer 17 `just vm_install` to install our generic-vm definition to the virtual hard drive
+16. `nix-shell -p just` to install just so we can continue with our justfile 17 `just vm_partition` to partition the drive we have created in start 3 from your live nixos installer 18 `just vm_install` to install our generic-vm definition to the virtual hard drive

+After installatie, you can close the QEMU terminal with the nixos live-usb installer On your host machine do:

+19 `just vm_run` to start up your freshly installed VM from the